adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 More specifically, CTM has the following problems of note:

-**1. Detecting host objects like this is dangerous**. *H is for Host* explains why this is dangerous and how `isHostMethod` is your lifeline.
+**1. Detecting host objects like this is dangerous**. *H is for Host* explains why this is dangerous and what the solution is to detecting host objects.

 **2. Detecting the presence of an API is not enough**.
-CTM only *detects* host object methods but often an API can contain bugs which if you're looking for a good case study, look no further than Nicholas Zakas' ebook *The Problem with Native JavaScript APIs*.
-In anycase when an API has a bug you have to feature *test* before usage.
-For further reading, Peter Michaux's article *Feature Detection: State of the Art Browser Scripting*, explains everything you need to know.
+CTM only *detects* host methods but APIs contain bugs.
+And so where necessary you must also *test* these methods before use.
+Nicholas Zakas' provides an excellent case study in his dedicated ebook *The Problem with Native JavaScript APIs*.
+And I must take this opportunity to read Peter Michaux's article *Feature Detection: State of the Art Browser Scripting*, which explains everything you need to know about detection and testing.

 **3. CTM degrades the experience unnecessarily**.
-CTM can easily suppress a perfectly capable browser from providing the enhanced experience.
+CTM easily suppresses a perfectly capable browser from providing the enhanced experience.
 For example, if you wanted client-side form validation, something that say Internet Explorer 8 (or 6 for that matter) is perfectly capable of, CTM disregards IE8 and will only give those users the *core* experience &mdash; resorting to server round trips  which is an *unnecessarily* poor experience.

 **4. Some CTM implementations rely on Javascript polyfills to plug missing gaps**.
 Putting to one side that polyfills are ill-advised [0], the fact remains that CTM is not enough to determine whether you get the enhanced experience.
 CTM simply *suggests* that this browser is *somewhat* modern *at the time* it was written.
 It's like "hey, I am a modern browser, now load some polyfills for older browsers, you know right?
 The ones we don't care about".

 **5. The CTM condition needs constant maintainance as new browsers are released**.
 Again it's that same old problem &mdash; when do I drop support for a browser?
 This question doesn't really ever have to be asked.
 Either the browser is capable of running the enhanced experience or it isn't.

 **6. It's unreliable**.
 If the application uses any API that is not covered off by CTM, the likelyhood of providing a broken experience is high.
 Take the following example, it will break in browsers where `matchMedia` isn't provided, or even in browsers where it is provided but it's buggy.
-Also, `querySelector` has bugs which further reduces the quality of the test.
+Furthermore, `querySelector` itself is known to be rather buggy, further reducing the quality of CTM.

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// application that uses other APIs

 		window.addEventListener("load", function(e) {
+			// FAIL = ANOTHER FUCK YOU
 			var matches = window.matchMedia(...);
 		}, false);
 	}